-In this lesson students will learn vocabulary related to clothing and school uniforms.
+In this Intermediate ESL lesson, students will learn vocabulary related to clothing and school uniforms.
 They will also learn how to express their own opinions, and will be able to use ‘when’ for describing situations that are always true.

 Opening discussion